 - We recommend testing with one machine that needs the patch to verify everything is working properly.

-*Note: You should now also be able to look up and view your custom patch using View > Patches in Protect.
+2. Deploy the patch and verify it installs properly.
+You should now also be able to look up and view your custom patch using View > Patches in Protect.

 Additional information about custom patch creation and use can be found in the Shavlik Help - Overview of the Custom Patch XML Process.

 If the patch detects as missing correctly, but the .bat file never runs on the target system, see our knowledge base related to custom patch .bat file never completing: